 Empowering your people to unplug from work may include:

-- Implementing company holidays where rest is the only goal.
+Implementing company holidays where rest is the only goal.
 Companies often add breaks in times where no federal holidays exist.
+At Blueboard, employees are encouraged to take a paid mental health day during the month of May, and to prioritize taking time off to restore outside of that when they need to.

-- Rewarding employees with opportunities to recharge.
-When recognizing employees for their hard work, further emphasize that their rest is important with rewards that allow them to unplug.
+Rewarding employees with opportunities to recharge.
+When recognizing employees for their hard work, further emphasize that their rest is important with rewards that allow them to try new things, explore their passions, and connect with the people they love in the ways most meaningful to them.

 These are just a few examples.
 Regardless of the how, rest must be a priority.
 Of course, it’s not always easy to find balance in work and life, or to set boundaries that create more balance.
 But setting boundaries allows us to take care of ourselves and avoid exhaustion that quickly becomes burnout.